-Within the next 20 years, China will move 300 million people, similar size as the US population, from rural to urban areas.
-The massive and rapid urbanization poses tremendous challenges to environment and sustainability, but also offer great opportunities for industrial restructuring and economic development.
-This process is accompanied with the transition from a centrally-controlled to a market-oriented economy.
-This course exposes students to diverse issues under this context such as urban renewal, motorization, land use planning, public finance in infrastructure, housing reform, real estate development, property rights, economic development zones, environmental protection, alternative energy, social welfare, etc. The ten-day course will be held in NYU Shanghai, and combines classroom lectures, local guest speakers, visits to local organizations, and field trips in Shanghai and nearby towns and villages.
+In the past 20 years, China moved about 300 million people, similar in size to the US population, from rural to urban areas.
+The same trend will likely continue in the next 20 years.
+The massive and rapid urbanization poses tremendous challenges to the environment and sustainability, but also offers great opportunities for industrial restructuring and economic development.
+Interestingly, many policies in China could be categorized as anti-urbanization as they discourage population migration to large cities, especially Beijing and Shanghai.
+This course will untangle this mystery by exposing students to diverse issues under this context such as household registration, environment degradation, motorization, public finance in infrastructure, housing reform, the real estate bubble, education divide, property rights, economic development zones, etc. This four-day intensive course will be held in New York.